Stafford, Dolton: Changes at Stafford Barton

 Charles Luxmoore carried out substantial alterations to Stafford Barton, most notably the addition of a crenellated West Wing in which he installed a very large decorative plaster ceiling of circa 1600, removed from an Elizabethan house in Barnstaple, and other architectural items taken from nearby recently demolished historic houses.
 He also indulged a penchant for building secret panels and cupboards, discovered later on by subsequent owners (see below).
 From his explorations Luxmoore brought back tropical plants, which he grew in the mild Devon climate.
 He kept a prestigious historical harpsichord made by the 18th century Italian builder Vincentio Sodi.

-Luxmoore had a large family by his wife Rosalie Maud Acworth Ommanney, a grand-daughter of Henry Mortlock Ommanney (1816–1880), discoverer, surveyor and namesake of Mortlock River, Western Australia and relative of Admiral Sir John Acworth Ommanney (1773–1855) Commander-in-Chief, Plymouth.
+Luxmoore had a large family by his wife Rosalie Maud Acworth Ommanney, a granddaughter of Henry Mortlock Ommanney (1816–1880), discoverer, surveyor and namesake of Mortlock River, Western Australia and relative of Admiral Sir John Acworth Ommanney (1773–1855) Commander-in-Chief, Plymouth.
 Several of his sons had distinguished naval or military careers.
 The estate remained in the family until 1956.